EFL Championship promotion odds

 As the current top three all provide poor value for punters, it is best to consider some dark horses that will certainly have a chance of gaining promotion through the playoffs.
 Here are some of those picks.

-Coventry City – 6/1
+Bristol City – 43/10

-Sunderland – 2/1
+Sunderland – 9/4

-A former top flight heavyweight, it has been a long while since Sunderland were in the Premier League.
+A former top-flight heavyweight, it has been a long while since Sunderland were in the Premier League.
 However, with Regis Le Bris at the helm, and a young, vibrant squad behind him, they have every chance of sneaking back into the big time through the play-offs.

 Our verdict on EFL Championship promotion

-While it is obvious that two of either Leeds, Burnley or Sheffield United will be promoted back to the Premier League, the third and final spot is truly anyone's guess.
-It may seem a left-field guess, but Coventry have truly turned things around in the last four months, and their end-of-season form could just be the difference maker when it comes to facing up against strong opposition in the play-offs.
-Do not count them out despite their poor start to the 2024/25 campaign.
+It may seem a left-field guess, but Bristol City have truly turned things around in the last three months, and their end-of-season form could just be the difference maker when it comes to facing up against strong opposition in the play-offs.
+Do not count them out despite their mediocre start to the 2024/25 campaign.

 Lifelong Ipswich Town supporter who recently graduated from Durham University in French and German.
 Have developed a passion for European football based on my links abroad and am an avid supporter of Werder Bremen and Auxerre.
 Joined the MFT team in October 2024 and looking to take my first steps into the world of football journalism.